bcgov/data-publication/pages/open_data_w.md

 |:---:|:---:|
 | *Data Custodians* | *Data Publishers* |

-## Review the Open Data Policy
+## REVIEW THE OPEN DATA POLICY
 Before starting the process review the [Open Information and Open Data Policy](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/information-management-technology/information-privacy/resources/policies-guidelines/open-information-open-data-policy.pdf).

-## Review the Open Government Licence - British Columbia (OGL-BC)
+## REVIEW THE OPEN GOVERNMENT LICENCE - BRITISH COLUMBIA
-Review the [OGL-BC](https://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61) to ensure the licence is correct for the needs of the businss and data.
+Review the [Open Government Licence - British Columbia (OGL-BC)](https://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61) to ensure the licence is correct for the needs of the business and data.

-## Ensure the Data is an Open Format
+## ENSURE THE DATA IS IN AN OPEN FORMAT
 Data can be released in multiple formats but at least one must be in an __open format__, e.g.,
 - CSV,
 - Shape File (SHP),